lewishowles/components/src/components/interaction/dropdown-menu/dropdown-menu.md

 - type: `boolean`
 - default: `false`

-Whether the details element should initially be open.
+Whether the menu should initially be open.

 ### `closeWithEscape`

 - type: `boolean`
 - default: `true`

-Whether to close the details element when pressing escape.
+Whether to close the menu when pressing escape.
 If focus is within this component, focus is moved to the summary element.

 ### `closeWithClickOutside`

 - type: `boolean`
-- default: `false`
+- default: `true`

-Whether to close the details element when clicking outside of the component.
+Whether to close the menu when clicking outside of the component.
 This is best combined with `floating` for menus.

 ### `iconOpen`